Stevesd/lamplighthelp/v0/26-1-0_Charging_module_–_introduction.markdown

 By using these policies it is possible that the amount charged for someone attending a {{work}} record will not be the same as what they pay: indeed often the {{person}} attending will not pay anything.
 In these cases, the 'charge' should be thought of as the total amount paid by all parties (i.e. funders) for that person attending.

-__Stacking policies__

-Although you can set-up mutiple rules in the same policy, and determine the order in which they enact, each person can only be affected by the first rule process.
-For example, If the first rule in a policy charges a volunteer £10 based on their attendance, no further rules will be process for that person.
-This is very important to bear in mind as you read through the rest of this help section.

 These policies are set up by the system administrator.

 ###### charge module